 - Stumps take up precious yard space.

-A stump grinder is a piece of equipment that removes tree stumps by means of a rotating cutting disk that chips away the wood.
+is a piece of equipment that removes tree stumps by means of a rotating cutting disk that chips away the wood.

 Emerald Ash Borer

 Emerald Ash Borer – (Agrilus planipennis) is a beetle native to Asia that is highly destructive to Ash trees.
 This includes Green Ash, Black Ash, White Ash and Blue Ash trees.
 Adult beetles are typically bright metallic green and are about 1/3 inch long by 1/16 inch wide.
 The upper side of the abdomen is coppery red.

 - Thre tree begins to die from the tip of its leaves or roots backward

 - 1/8 inch “D” shaped holes

 - “S” shaped tunnels under the bark

 Our certified arborist can help you with identification and the best course of action.
 Check out more information about the Emerald Ash Borer in our post “What is the Emerald Ash Borer”

 Bolting and cabling are effective methods of preserving and strengthening a potentially weak or hazardous tree.